+No. CPT codes are not required when fellows are logging cases.
 The ACGME-I Case Log System uses descriptors to identify and log cases.
-The Review Committee-International will evaluate graduate fellow cases based on descriptions of the procedures including the type of procedure and the area where the procedure was performed.
+The Review Committee-International will evaluate graduate fellow cases based on descriptions of the procedures, not the codes.
+If over time, fellows become familiar with the codes for frequently performed procedures, they can enter them; however, it is not necessary for accurate tracking.

-4. If the institution uses an electronic system to track cases, duty hours, fellow evaluations, etc., can the Case Log data from this system be uploaded into ADS?
+4. If the institution uses an electronic system to track cases, work hours, resident evaluations, etc., can the Case Log data from this system be uploaded into ADS?
 No. At present there is no mechanism to electronically transfer cases from another system into ADS.
 The program director has ultimate responsibility to ensure that all data reported in ADS is accurate and complete and should encourage fellows to enter their case data daily in the Case Log System in ADS.

-Note that if your institution's electronic system has the capability, it may be possible to download ADS Case Log data into your system.
-Contact technical support at ADS@acgme.org to obtain technical assistance for this function.
+Note that if an institution's electronic system has the capability, it may be possible to import ADS Case Log data into that system.
+Contact technical support (ads@acgme.org) for assistance.